trashbirdecology/bbsebird/README.md

 saveRDS(model.dat.full, file=paste0(dirs$project, "/datain/model-dat.rds"))
 ```

-You can also create a very small version of the same data for testing
+You can also create a subsetted version of the dat.full data for testing
-models, but do not use the ‘dev’ data for inference!
+models/debugging/etc., but **do not use the ‘dev’ data for inference**
+because it’s not meant for that!

 ``` r
 dat.dev   <- make_bundle(bbs, ebird, grid, dev.mode = TRUE, max.ebird = max.birds.checklist) # full data